KentoKana/humbie-helper/README.md

 ### Mark
 ### - Task List Feature
-- Fully Implemented Crud on the taskList
+- Implemented create and read on the taskList
 - User can now add tasks and cards
-- User can sort the cards within and between tasks
+- User can assign the cards between tasks
+- sorting is buggy

 ### - Minutes feature
 - Removed json_encode as a way to process data for CREATE, UPDATE, and VIEW.
 I used a WYSIWG editor instead to give more freedom to users.